howonlee/mertonon/essays/gantt.md

 ## gantt chart picture

-Gantt charts are time budgets based upon [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
+Gantt charts are time budgets based upon a data structure.
+They are [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
 Each node in a Gantt chart (usually represnted in Gantt chart software as some kind of rectangle) is a task with estimate, the edges connecting the nodes are dependencies.
 Application of a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) algorithm gives an ordering of what to do, and summation of the topological sort with concurrent elements counted once only gives an overall estimate of the schedule length.

-Like all other data structures for allocation, Gantt charts have a built-in opinion on what the resources in question _are_, and how they should be allocated for best usage.
+Like all other data structures that represent allocations, Gantt charts have a built-in opinion on what the resources in question _are_, and how they should be allocated for best usage.
 Therefore they are _political_ tools, with an opinion on what kinds of computation and which kinds of resources are being allocated.
 They encode a structural point of view on power which is suited to industrial work: A task, to a Gantt chart, is well-defined, and doesn't require any political power to carry out, and isn't entangled in a web of credit allocation - the web is a task for other people, the independent contributor just executes.

 This is not great news if you have a Gantt chart _dictated to you_.
 But there's no affordance within a Gantt chart for Gantt charts to _not_ be dictated to you, no handle to twiddle as an independent contributor.
 So the negotiations inherent in this relation are off to a bad start, for the seasoned hand, and does not even occurr to the beginner.